lernlink/moodle-enrol_semco/README.md

 Plugin repositories
 -------------------

-This plugin is published and regularly updated in the Moodle plugins repository, but currently waiting for approval: http://moodle.org/plugins/view/enrol_semco
+This plugin is published and regularly updated in the Moodle plugins repository: http://moodle.org/plugins/view/enrol_semco

 The latest stable version can be found on Github: